-- An assessment of the Little Beaver Kill from the confluence with the Willowemoc upstream to the old airport site (approximately 1 mile). - With the recent loss of the Lazy Beagle Restaurant (corner of Main St. and Pearl St.) due to fire damage, complete a hydraulic analysis of the floodway expansion area near Main Street to include the area upstream of the Main St. Bridge, previously occupied by the building. - Analysis of the sediment movement within the Little Beaver Kill to determine the range of size of the sediment and quantity moving through the system.
-This will have ramifications on the final stream restoration and sustainability of floodway expansion designs. - Complete geotechnical and environmental sampling to refine construction designs and test for environmental contaminants within the project area. - Complete draft designs for the stream restoration and floodway expansion projects. - Determination of project implementation under the Continuing Authorities Program will be made in March 2015.
+• Project Goals: The purpose of this project is to evaluate to investigate flood risk management and ecosystem restoration for the Little Beaver Kill and Willowemoc Creek in the Town of Rockland (Livingston Manor).
+FY15-16 Tasks included: An assessment of the Little Beaver Kill from the confluence with the Willowemoc upstream to the old airport site (approximately 1 mile).
+With the recent loss of the Lazy Beagle Restaurant (corner of Main St. and Pearl St.) due to fire damage, complete a hydraulic analysis of the floodway expansion area near Main Street to include the area upstream of the Main St. Bridge, previously occupied by the building.
+Analysis of the sediment movement within the Little Beaver Kill to determine the range of size of the sediment and quantity moving through the system.
+This will have ramifications on the final stream design to sustain floodway expansion and reduced damages.
+Completes geotechnical and environmental sampling to refine construction designs within the project area.
+Completed 30% designs for floodway expansion and stream stabilization components.
+Remaining FY16 Tasks include: Completion of Draft Feasibility Report.
+Agency Technical Review.
+Public Review.
+Final conversion of project by end of FY 2016f or implementation under the Continuing Authorities Program, Section 205.

-Total Estimated Project Cost (\$000) FEDERAL NON- FEDERAL TOTAL Summarized Federal Financial Data (\$ 000)
+Total Estimated Project Cost (\$000) FEDERAL NON- FEDERAL TOTAL Summarized Federal Financial Data (\$000)

 Feasibility (Livingston Manor) 583 583 1,166 Allocations thru FY12 786

-FY 13 Allocation -49
+FY 13 Allocation -50

 FY 14 Allocation -50

 FY 15 Allocation 0

-FY 16 Budget TBD
+FY 16 Allocation -103

 Balance to Complete 0